wp-plugins/leadin/readme.txt

 - Retooled tag editor to only pull down unique selectors
 - Contact list now will go back to the previous page when clicking the back link
 - Fixed mysterious bug where popup ignored new visitors
-- NOW the subscription confirmation stays checked/uncheckedon save (Thanks Kate!)
+- NOW the subscription confirmation stays checked/unchecked on save (Thanks Kate!)

 = 2.2.1 (2014.10.01) =
 = Enhancements =